pangloss/pacer/README.md

 Pacer is meant to be extensible and pluggable.
 If you look at any file in the filter/ side_effect/ or transform/ folders, you'll see that they add features to Pacer in a completely self-contained way.
 If you want to add a traversal technique to Pacer, you can fork Pacer and send me a pull request or just create your own pacer-<feature name> plugin!
 I will be releasing some of those as well in the near future.

-=== Gremlin
+## Gremlin

-If you're already familiar with "Gremlin":http://gremlin.tinkerpop.com , please look at my "Introducing Pacer":http://ofallpossibleworlds.wordpress.com/2010/12/19/introducing-pacer post for a simple introduction and explanation of how Pacer is at once similar to and quite different from Gremlin, the project that inspired it.
+If you're already familiar with [Gremlin](http://gremlin.tinkerpop.com), please look at my [Introducing Pacer](http://ofallpossibleworlds.wordpress.com/2010/12/19/introducing-pacer) post for a simple introduction and explanation of how Pacer is at once similar to and quite different from Gremlin, the project that inspired it.
 That post is a little out of date at this point since it refers to the original version of Gremlin.
 Groovy Gremlin is the latest version, inspired in turn by Pacer!

-=== Test Coverage
+## Test Coverage

 I'm aiming for 100% test coverage in Pacer and am currently nearly there in the core classes, but there is a way to go with the filter, transform and side effect route modules.
 Open coverage/index.html to see the current state of test coverage.
 And of course contributions would be much apreciated.